Cell Phone Directory: An Introduction

 You can also report telemarketers in our community phone book by leaving your feedback on the number that called you and warning others not to answer it.

 Our phone directory compiles over 600 million current U.S. phone records for our users to search.
 Nowadays, there's a tremendous amount of "churn", which is when a listing becomes obsolete, outdated, wrong, etc. All of this is happening faster than ever, due to the rise of number recycling, burner numbers, and the migration to cellphone-only households.
+It's common to find a phone number connected to the wrong person's name or contact information.

-In order to keep our phone book up-to-date we provide our users with the best data possible and then engage their help to improve it even further.
+To keep our phone book up-to-date we provide our users with the best data possible and then engage their help to improve it even further.
 This ability to update our listings is part of what makes CallerSmart special.
 Because our app and website are collaborative, our users help ensure that our community phone book is up-to-date for all.
 That's right - our phone book is being checked and updated thousands of times a day by our users, which means that you get the most up-to-date phone listing available.

 We are constantly updating our databases to ensure that our information is correct and up-to-date, but sometimes a listing may be incorrect or out-of-date.
 You can update our community phone book by leaving your feedback and updating the listing via our reverse phone lookup app.
 You can also ask for the help of other community members to help you identify an unknown number.

 Furthermore, if you would like to update your caller ID information across a variety of nationwide CNAM databases, you should contact your phone carrier.
-This is especially useful if the information showing up about your business line is incorrect - i.e. name misspelled, business name changed, etc. - or if your personal information is wrong.
+This is especially useful if the information showing up about your business line is incorrect - i.e., name misspelled, business name changed, etc. - or if your personal information is wrong.